akim8/ar-sandbox/Unity/2019.2/AR Foundation Template/README.md

 ## Scripts Attached to the AR Session

-### ARSession.cs

-This just needs to exist in the scene.
-It oversees the operation of the AR Foundation package.

-### SetTargetFramerate.cs

-Sets the framerate of the camera feed to be something more comfortable than the default.

 ### ARPlaneManager.cs

 This just needs to exist to tell AR Foundation to detect surfaces.
 An object set